edap/edap.github.com/content/blog/2026-09-11-writing-in-parallel-on-stdout.md

 This is how interior mutability solved my problem, all the pieces of my programs are now happy:

-- The closure only needs shared access to `StreamWriter`.
+- The closure only needs shared access to `&StreamWriter`.
 - Multiple threads can share `&StreamWriter`.
-- The `Mutex` provides exclusive access to the writer.like a single key to a room.
-Multiple threads may want to write at the same time, but only one thread can acquire the lock at a time.
-- Only one thread gets mutable access to `Write` at a time.
-The mutex ensures that only one thread grabs the "lock" at a time, writes its line, and then hands the key to the next thread.
+- The `Mutex` provides exclusive access to the writer, like a single key to a room.
+Multiple threads may want to write at the same time, but only one thread acquires the lock at a time, gets mutable access to `Write`, writes its line, and then hands the key to the next thread.

 This is the working code.